phanduyhoang/Deepfake_python/README.md

 ## Disclaimer
 This project is intended for educational purposes only.
 Please ensure that your use of this technology complies with ethical standards and applicable laws.

----

-Thank you for exploring the world of deepfake technology with us!